 Republic is a very small town located in the state of Pennsylvania.
 With a population of 1,151 people and just one neighborhood, Republic is the 803rd largest community in Pennsylvania.
 Republic has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Republic, you'll notice that it is more blue-collar than most other communities in America.
-43.50% of Republic’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Republic is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
-There are especially a lot of people living in Republic who work in office and administrative support (29.51%), healthcare (7.77%), and teaching (7.38%).
+Because occupations involving physical labor dominate the local economy, Republic is generally considered to be a blue-collar town.
+41.87% of the Republic workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Republic is a town of sales and office workers, construction workers and builders, and professionals.
+There are especially a lot of people living in Republic who work in office and administrative support (24.73%), healthcare (9.54%), and food service (7.81%).

-Overall, Republic’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Republic’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Being a small town, Republic does not have a public transit system used by locals to get to and from work.

-The per capita income in Republic in 2022 was $25,437, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
-This equates to an annual income of $101,748 for a family of four.
+The per capita income in Republic in 2022 was $22,912, which is low income relative to Pennsylvania and the nation.
+This equates to an annual income of $91,648 for a family of four.
 However, Republic contains both very wealthy and poor people as well.

-Republic is a somewhat ethnically-diverse town.
 The people who call Republic home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Republic residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Republic include Italian, Irish, German, Hungarian, and Slovak.
+The greatest number of Republic residents report their race to be White, followed by Asian.
+Important ancestries of people in Republic include Italian, German, Irish, Hungarian, and Polish.

 The most common language spoken in Republic is English.
 Other important languages spoken here include Italian and Polish.